Integrating GitHub Copilot with RStudio and VScode

 Outline

-This walkthrough will provide the necessary steps to add Copilot to RStudio and VScode/Positron.
+This walkthrough will provide the necessary steps to add Copilot to RStudio and VSCode.

 Prerequisites

-To access Copilot for free, you will need to request GitHub education benefits using the following steps:
+To do this, you will need to request GitHub Education benefits using the following steps:

 1. Sign up for a GitHub account (ideally using your university account)